-When students hit third grade still counting on their fingers to multiply, the gap doesn't close on its own — it widens.
-The Multiplicative Thinking Intervention Program gives teachers, interventionists, and coaches a research-based, diagnostic-first system to move students from additive counting to genuine multiplicative reasoning.
+The Multiplicative Thinking Intervention Program gives you a research-based, diagnostic-first system to find exactly where that gap is and close it — moving students from additive counting strategies toward genuine multiplicative reasoning that holds up as math gets harder.
 Watch the free 2-hour 45-minute training and walk away with 50+ ready-to-use resources the same day.

 Students who don't move beyond additive thinking by Grade 6 consistently hit a ceiling in secondary math.
 Research by Professor Dianne Siemon and the Scaffolding Numeracy in the Middle Years project found that this gap — between students who understand multiplication conceptually and those who are still skip-counting — is one of the strongest predictors of long-term math difficulty.
 The Multiplicative Thinking Intervention Program exists specifically to close it, before it becomes permanent.